paulperegud/devp2p-ffi-py/README.md

-To allow linker to find libethcore_network.so when building cffi_devp2p do `export LD_LIBRARY_PATH=.`
+To allow linker to find libdevp2p_ffi.so when building cffi_devp2p do `export LD_LIBRARY_PATH=.`